osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

 ## Installing Gazebo

-### Gazebo Ubuntu packages
+### Gazebo-classic Ubuntu packages

-The easiest way of installing Gazebo is to use packages.
-There are two main repositories which host Gazebo packages: one is `packages.ros.org` and the other is `packages.osrfoundation.org`.
+The easiest way of installing Gazebo-classic is to use packages.
+There are two main repositories which host Gazebo-classic packages: one is `packages.ros.org` and the other is `packages.osrfoundation.org`.
 At the time of writing:

  * ***packages.ros.org***
-  *  ROS Melodic: Gazebo 9.x
+  *  ROS Melodic: Gazebo-classic 9.x
-  *  ROS Noetic: Gazebo 11.x
+  *  ROS Noetic: Gazebo-classic 11.x
-  *  ROS2 Foxy: Gazebo 11.x
+  *  ROS2 Foxy: Gazebo-classic 11.x
-  *  ROS2 Rolling: Gazebo 11.x
+  *  ROS2 Rolling: Gazebo-classic 11.x
  * ***packages.osrfoundation.org***
   * gazebo 9.x series (package name `gazebo9`)
   * gazebo 11.x series (package name `gazebo11`)

-This means that including the osrfoundation repository is not strictly needed to get the Gazebo Ubuntu package.
+This means that including the osrfoundation repository is not strictly needed to get the Gazebo-classic Ubuntu package.
 It can be installed from the ros repository.

-### Gazebo built from source
+### Gazebo-classic built from source

 If you have compiled a gazebo version from source, note that depending on the repository branch used (`gazebo9` or `gazebo11`) your gazebo will be